 Emmanuel Benbihy, Executive Producer

-José Padilha's segment "Inútil Paisagem" was almost cut from the theatrical release due to legal threats from religious institutions because of the use of the Christ statue's image.
+José Padilha's segment "Inútil Paisagem" was almost cut from the theatrical release due to legal threats from religious institutions because of the use of the Christ statue's image and its context.
 They first considered it to be offensive and disrespectful, though later backed off.
 See more »